Fasnakallai/betasquirrel-task/README.md

 - 5 - `Git push` - Push your local commits to remote repo Eg: `git push origin main`
 - 6 - `Git pull` - this command fetches and mergeschanges on the remote server to your working durectory
 - 7 - `git reset` - This command undoes all the commits after the specified commit and preserves the changes locally Eg: `git reset` [commit]
+- 8 -`git config --list`-To see the config added
+- 9 -`git config --hard`-remove all changes
+- 10 -`git status`-To see the current changes as list
+- 11 -`git diff`-See the changes on each file
+- 12 -`git log`-See commit history
+- 13 -`git stash`-Stash your uncommited changes
+- 14 -`git init`-Initialize git repo

 ## Task 5